juanmvsa/Sentiment-Analysis-TripAdvisor-Spanish/README.md

 This repo contains the following:

 - Notebook with the experiments listed in Section 4.
-- Notebook for implementing the first system listed on the paper.
+- Notebook for implementing the first system described in the paper.
-- Notebook for implementing the second system listed on the paper.
+- Notebook for implementing the second system described in the paper.
 - Training data provided in the competition.
 - Test data provided in the competition.